Sayles Jenks Bowen

 Sayles Jenks Bowen (7 October 1813 – 16 December 1896) son of Josiah Bowen and Deborah Jenks, was the twentieth Mayor of Washington City, District of Columbia, from 1868 to 1870 and, as of 2022, the last Republican mayor in the District of Columbia or any of its sub-jurisdictions.
 Bowen was one of the most controversial mayors in the history of the American capital, because of his outspoken support of emancipation and racial integration.

 Bowen was born in Scipio, New York in 1813.
 He married Mary Barker in 1835 and moved with her to Washington, D.C. to begin business as a merchant.
-President James K. Polk appointed Bowen to a clerkship in the Treasury Department in 1845, but revoked the appointment three years later when Bowen gained the reputation of a radical for distributing abolitionist propaganda; additionally, he supported Freesoil candidate Martin Van Buren in that year's presidential election rather than Polk's preferred successor, Lewis Cass.
+President James K. Polk appointed Bowen to a clerkship in the Treasury Department in 1845, but revoked the appointment three years later when Bowen gained the reputation of a radical for distributing abolitionist propaganda; additionally, he supported Free Soil candidate Martin Van Buren in that year's presidential election rather than Polk's preferred successor, Lewis Cass.
 For the next six years Bowen prosecuted claims against the U.S. government, then became a founder of, and staunch activist for, the new Republican Party.

 Upon his inauguration as president in 1861, Abraham Lincoln appointed Bowen as Police Commissioner for the District of Columbia, beginning the latter's career in city politics.
 During the same time, he served on the Levy Court of Washington County as a representative of the eastern part of the county.
 The following year he became Tax Collector for the District, and in 1863 was appointed the D.C. postmaster.